- 703-993-5211 (office)

 Fairfax, VA 22030

-2014 - 2015 : The Neural Control of Internal Joint State Variables.
-Funded by Northwestern University.
+2014 - present: The Neural Control of Internal Joint State Variables.
+Funded by Northwestern University and NIH.

 Computer Simulation and Modeling, Computer Graphics, Robotics, Biomechanics, Biomedical Imaging, Musculoskeletal Modeling, Rehabilitation Engineering, Sensorimotor Integration